 By FRANCK MERCURIO

 Note: this interview is from the January-April 2016 issue of CGN.
-The link was previously broken.

 Walking into Wicker Park’s Scone City, it’s quickly apparent that you haven’t entered a typical coffee house and bakery.
 Complementing the smells of fresh-brewed espresso and tempting displays of baked goods is an impressive collection of artwork.

 “From our perspective, art isn’t just a painting on the wall,” says Jessica Canning, co-owner of Scone City along with her husband Tim Canning.
 “We try to create environments that live on their own, which is what we really want art to do.”

 This philosophy is apparent inside the bakeshop and espresso bar.
 The space is activated by a smartly curated selection of works by urban and street artists, including the likes of Hebru Brantley, Stinkfish, and Ben EINE.

 “Just having that pop of color, that inspiration from another world, and being able to bring it into a neutral space—it’s what I love about the kind of art that we’ve started to collect,” says Jessica.

 Even though the couple began collecting only recently, they both have an eye for selecting strong works.
 Jessica, 36, has a double-major in studio art (photography) and economics.
 Tim, 40, trained at Kendall College as a chef.
 Both acknowledge the creativity of their grandparents—who include an architect, a jewelry designer, and a painter—as early influences on their love and appreciation of art.

 Before meeting Jessica, Tim began collecting art on his own.
 He became intrigued by the paintings and illustrations of Charles Glaubitz, a Tijuana-based artist known for his (somewhat sinister) cartoon-inspired imagery.